Indication

 Download

-A frequently asked questions document: Shared care for medicines and NHS shared care and specialist guided prescribing service specification.
+A frequently asked questions document - NHS Shared care and specialist guided prescribing service specification

 Hertfordshire and West Essex (HWE) shared care documents are available on the Prescribing, Policies and Pathways (hweclinicalguidance.nhs.uk) website within the Shared Care, Decision Making & Advice and Guidance (hweclinicalguidance.nhs.uk) section.
 Shared care protocols may be HWE wide or place specific depending on service providers.